ustclug/ustcmirror-images/README.md

 | `LFTPSYNC_PATH` | The destination path on the remote server. |
 | `LFTPSYNC_EXCLUDE` | Files to be excluded.
 Defaults to `-X .~tmp~/`. |
 | `LFTPSYNC_JOBS` | Defaults to `$(getconf _NPROCESSORS_ONLN)`. |

+### nodesource

+Sync from official site.
+No parameter needed.

 ### pypi